mcarrickscott/TLSECC/README.md

 	gcc -O2 tests256.c tlsecc.a -o tests256

-If using the Microsoft C 64-bit compiler (no 128-bit integers!), copy instead from *msc64*, then
+If using the Microsoft C 64-bit compiler for x86-64 (no 128-bit integers -- you really should be using clang-cl), copy instead from *msc64*, then

 	cl /c /O2 *.c
 	lib /OUT:tlsecc.lib *.obj
 	cl /O2 tests256.c tlsecc.lib

+The C files in *msc64* can be easily edited to support other 64-bit architectures like ARM64.

 For a 64-bit Rust build, first create a library